Aliharu/Foundry-ExEss/README.md

 Code for dot/box counters taken from Foundry-V5 (credit to erizocosmico)

-Languages dialog code taken from the Foundry dnd5e system.
+Languages dialog code and effects code taken from the Foundry dnd5e system.

 ## Die Roller